 How can athletes get disqualified from throwing events?

-If athletes step out of the throwing circle and throw the discus, shot put, or hammer, this will be considered a failed attempt.
-If the athlete steps out of the runway while throwing the javelin, this will also be a failed attempt.
+If athletes step out of the throwing circle and throw the discus, shot put, or hammer, the throw will not count and it will be considered a failed attempt.
+If the athlete steps out of the runway while throwing the javelin, it will also be scored as a failed attempt.
 They may not leave the runway or circle until the designated throwing object has touched the ground.
-A valid throw must fall within the bounds of the marked landing area.
+A throw must fall within the marked landing area to be counted.

 How can athletes get disqualified from jumping events?

-When performing a high jump, it will be considered a failed attempt when the athlete has touched the crossbar and it does not remain on the supports.
-When performing a long jump, a failed attempt may occur if the athlete executes the jump and touches the ground beyond the take-off line.
+When performing a high jump, it will be considered a failed attempt when the athlete has touched the crossbar and the crossbar does not remain on the supports.
+A failed attempt also occurs during a long jump if the athlete executes the jump and touches the ground beyond the take-off line.
 Another way is if they take off from outside of the take-off board.
-Lastly, the jump will be a failed attempt if, during landing, the athlete touches outside of the landing area.
+Lastly, a jump will be considered a failed attempt if, during landing, the athlete touches outside of the designated landing area.

 How can athletes get disqualified from running events?

-A sprinter can be disqualified from a race if they set forth a starting motion before the starter’s gun is fired.
+A sprinter can be disqualified from a race if they set forth a starting motion before the starter’s gun is actually fired.
 This is a false start and results in immediate disqualification.
-During a steeplechase, if any runner trails their foot along any barrier or steps to the side of a jump, they will be disqualified.
-Lastly, during a race walking event, if an individual athlete receives three different warnings from three different judges, they will be disqualified.
+During a steeplechase, if any runner runs around an obstacle, they will be disqualified from the race.
+Lastly, during a race walking event, if an individual athlete receives three different warnings from three different judges, they will be automatically disqualified.